garethrogers2828/Football-Quiz/README.md

 ## Bugs

 1. leaderboard is printing the player position twice.
 1. 1. and 2.
 2. etc. This was caused by using an ordered list in HTML and also logging postion in Javascript.
 I have now removed the javascript code so this now displays correctly and the postions only show once.
+2. Hover highlight was sticking on mobile device.
+Previous answered buttons were still gold going into the next question.
+Fixed using media query.

 ## IDE